AdonisAgelis/pik-pok/README.md

 # pik-pok
-This a web app I made as an assignement for the lesson "Web Application Design", in the Informatics and Telecommunications department of the University of Peloponnese.
+This a web app I made as an assignement for the academic course "Web Application Design", in the Informatics and Telecommunications department of the University of Peloponnese.
 In PikPok, you can share images with your friends, for them to like or comment on.

 The Gravity Music Application is hosted at: https://pikpokwebapp.herokuapp.com/